Media Theory Codes

 The lighting style

 - Naturalistic lighting – Helps the audience to accept the film’s fictional world is real.

 - Expressive lighting - Can be used for emphasis of to create a mood or atmosphere

-Consider the kind of light; candle, spot, daylight.
+The kind of light; candle, spot, daylight, chiaroscuro.

 Sounds in a film are classified into two types:

 Diegetic sounds: Sounds that originate from events in the film (within the world of the narrative).

 - Character turns on a radio and sings along to a song

 Non-diegetic sounds: Sounds that do originate from events in the film, are not heard by characters in the story and are only heard by the audience